kneeko97/cse15l-lab-reports/lab-report-4-week-8.md

     }
     ```
 5. For snippet2, I used jdb for detailed line-by-line debugging.
 It appears that my implementation does not
-recognize that \[ and \] are characters rather than open and closed brackets.
+recognize that "backslash[" and "backslash]" are characters rather than open and closed brackets.
 I believe I could fix this issue in less than 10 lines of code.
 I would need to check whether my open and closed brackets have a backslash infront of their them.
 If they do, then I would not consider them as nextOpenBracket or nextCloseBracket and rather continue my search after that index.
 6. Snippet3 requires no changes to the code.